Marketers Note: Most Traffic to Popular US Web Sites is International

 Steve Jobs Was Right; I Was Wrong — I Wanna Own My Music

 Because I was highly involved in the online content subscription business of Ancestry.com in the late 90s and early 00s, I thought I was pretty smart.
 When Apple jumped into the music industry with its iPod and iTunes service, I thought they were pretty smart, but I also thought that everyone else ganging up on Apple would cause a big dent in its music business, and that eventually the iPod would go the way of the Mac, and end up with a relatively small market share.
 I especially thought Steve Jobs was wrong when he said customers wanted to own their own music and not rent it.
-How could a pay-per-download model ever compete with an all-you-can-eat subscription model that would give me everything I ever wanted for a low monthly fee?

 Content Spending Reaches $2B